isaacs/node-glob/README.md

 strings, **thus making it impossible to escape literal glob characters**, you may set the `windowsPathsNoEscape` option to `true`.

+### Windows, CWDs, Drive Letters, and UNC Paths

+On posix systems, when a pattern starts with `/`, any `cwd` option is ignored, and the traversal starts at `/`, plus any non-magic path portions specified in the pattern.

+On Windows systems, the behavior is similar, but the concept of an "absolute path" is much more involved.

+#### UNC Paths

+A UNC path may be used as the start of a pattern.
+For example, a pattern like: `//?/x:/*` will return all file entries in the root of the `x:` drive.
+A pattern like `//ComputerName/Share/*` will return all files in the associated share.

+#### Drive Letters

+A pattern starting with a drive letter, like `c:/*`, will search in that drive, regardless of any `cwd` option provided.

+If the pattern starts with `/`, and is not a UNC path, and there is an explicit `cwd` option set with a drive letter, then the drive letter in the `cwd` is used as the root of the directory traversal.

+For example, `glob('/tmp', { cwd: 'c:/any/thing' })` will return
+`['c:/tmp']` as the result.

+If an explicit `cwd` option is not provided, then the traversal will run on whichever drive the active `process.cwd()` returns.
+(That is, the result of `path.resolve('/')`.)

 ## Race Conditions